 An input protection circuit is built into the preamplifier.
 It protects the input FET from any large transient voltages that would otherwise damage the transistor.
-This is discussed in the Notice inside the front cover.
-The protection circuit also provides a damping resistance on the input so that relatively long cable lengths can be used between the detector and the preamplifier without disrupting the system stability.
+This is discussed in the Notice (inside front cover).
+The protection circuit also provides a damping resistance on the input so that relatively long cable lengths can be used between the proportional counter and the preamplifier without disrupting the system stability.